Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Scenes/TerrainExaggeration/README.md

 ![](screenshot.png)

 ## How to use the sample
-Click and drag the slider at the bottom to change how exaggerated the terrain becomes.
+Click and drag the slider at the bottom to change the terrain's exaggeration.

 ## How it works
 1. Create a scene and add a slider (with an ID) to the UI via QML.